🛣️ IP Routing & Protocols - CCNA Practice Questions

 CCNA Routing Question Bank (10 Questions)

 Browse all 10 practice questions covering IP Routing & Protocols for the CCNA certification exam.
-Each question includes the full answer and a detailed explanation to help you understand the concepts.
+Answers are intentionally hidden on this page so you can self-test first before checking results in quiz mode.

 1. Question 1IP Connectivity